• Eleanor Platt

 Section image

-William Galvin bas relief presentation
+William Galvin portrait relief presentation at Catholic University

 Section image

-Presented with childs painting
+Presented with a childs painting

 Section image